camaraproject/NumberVerification/documentation/API_documentation/API_definition.md

 **IDY.54 Mobile Connect Verified MSISDN Definition and Technical Requirements**

 ## About Mobile Connect

 Mobile Connect is a worldwide initiative by Mobile Operators to bring a wide portfolio of Identity services to market that enable SPs and End-Users to transact with one-another more securely through strong authentication, authorisation and exchange of attributes, subject to User consent.

 The Mobile Connect architecture consists of a Core framework around which additional components can be added to support the different Mobile Connect services as well as other API based services that delivers value to the customer.
 The Core framework is based upon the OpenID Connect (OIDC) protocol suite and allows Users to be identified by their MSISDN (or a related Pseudonymous Customer Reference) to enable authentication on their mobile device.
+Attributes sharing services are based upon the OAUTH2.0 framework - Client Credentials grant.

 ## Number Verify / Verified MSISDN definition